e271828e/Flight.jl/docs/notes/design/framework_spec.md

 and the [§8.6][s8-6] iteration's edge checks read the *projected* state.
 If projection moves the state back across a guard, the event does not fire and the run has published one extra boundary — harmless, and deterministic and pace-independent like any other localization outcome (row 80).
-Per-probe projection is rejected: it puts projection cost inside the root-finder's loop to correct an interpolant drift far below the localization tolerance.
+Per-probe projection is rejected (row 18).

 **`t*` is a boundary, not a frame.** A *frame* is a grid step `[tₙ, tₙ₊₁]` — the unit of scheduling: input drain at frame top ([§9.4][s9-4]), pacer